Ryan Gosling: 2010–2012: Widespread recognition

 Gosling's first action role was in Drive, based on a novel by James Sallis.
 Gosling played a Hollywood stunt performer who moonlights as a getaway driver, and he has described the film as a "violent John Hughes movie": "I always thought if Pretty in Pink had head-smashing it would be perfect".
 Roger Ebert compared Gosling to Steve McQueen and stated that he "embodies presence and sincerity ... he has shown a gift for finding arresting, powerful characters [and] can achieve just about anything.
 Joe Morgenstern of The Wall Street Journal pondered "the ongoing mystery of how he manages to have so much impact with so little apparent effort.
 It's irresistible to liken his economical style to that of Marlon Brando."
-The film was a box office success, grossing $70 million worldwide from a production budget of $15 million.
+The film was a box office success, grossing $81 million worldwide from a production budget of $15 million.

 In his final appearance of 2011, Gosling co-starred with Philip Seymour Hoffman in the political drama The Ides of March directed by George Clooney, in which he played an ambitious press secretary.
 Gosling partly decided to do the film to become more politically aware: "I'm Canadian and so American politics aren't really in my wheelhouse."
 Joe Morganstern stated that Gosling and Hoffman "are eminently well equipped to play variations on their characters' main themes.
 Yet neither actor has great material to conjure with in the script."
 In a generally tepid review, Kenneth Turan of the Los Angeles Times asserted that it was "certainly involving to see the charismatic Gosling verbally spar with superb character actors like Hoffman and [Paul] Giamatti."
 Mick LaSalle of the San Francisco Chronicle felt there was "one aspect to the character that Gosling can't quite nail down, that might simply be outside his sphere, which is idealism."
 He was nominated for a Golden Globe Award for Best Actor – Motion Picture Drama.
 The film grossed $66 million worldwide.

+In 2012, Gosling filmed Terrence Malick's Song to Song, but the film would not be released until 2017.